Dot32Dev/dot32.dev-v6/tutorials/circle-vs-rectangle-collision.md

 - calculate how far the player will have to travel along the direction vector by subtracting the "distance" from the circle radius
 - actually move the player by the calculated amount in the direction of the direction vector

-Try to understand what this is doing and how it works before looking at the code below:
+Try to understand what this is doing and how it works before copying the code below:
 ```lua
 -- in the circle's update loop
 local bool, point = circleVsRectangle(circle, rect)

 if bool then
   local offset = {x = circle.x - point.x, y = circle.y - point.y}
   local distance = math.sqrt(offset.x^2 + offset.y^2) -- pythatgoras babyy